 Mission San Luis Obispo Facts, Layout, Floor Plan, Buildings and Grounds

-Major building at San Luis Obispo started about 1794.
+Significant building at San Luis Obispo started about 1794.
 Master craftsmen from Mexico taught the Indians to build permanent buildings and trained them in other trades.
-They steadily built the church and by 1794, it began to look much like it does today.
+They steadily built the church, and by 1794, it began to look much like it does today.
 The quadrangle was finished in 1819.
 In 1820, two mission bells arrived from Lima, Peru.

 In 1868, the church was remodeled with white-painted siding and used as a parish church.
 Later, a New England-style steeple was added.
 In 1934, the steeple and siding were removed, and the church was restored to its original appearance.
 The beamed ceiling was also restored in 1947.